 In the United States, certain bidders can be excluded from federal procurement processes based on mandatory and discretionary grounds.

 Individuals or entities convicted of certain criminal offenses, such as bribery, fraud, or other offenses related to obtaining or performing government contracts, are often subject to mandatory exclusion.
-Similarly, entitles that have been previously debarred or suspended by a federal agency, often due to violations of procurement laws or regulations, are also excluded from future federal contracting opportunities.
+Similarly, entities that have been previously debarred or suspended by a federal agency, often due to violations of procurement laws or regulations, are also excluded from future federal contracting opportunities.

 The grounds for mandatory exclusion and the processes related exclusion are primarily governed by FAR Part 9 which establishes criteria that render individuals or entities ineligible to obtain or participate in federal procurement.